ironArray/Caterva2/SPECS.md

 ### Command line interface

-- When a `roots` command is issued, the client must send a request to the broker to list all the available roots.
-The broker will reply with a list of roots.
+- When a `roots` command is issued, the client must send a request to the subscriber to list all the available roots.
+The subscriber will reply with a list of roots (if possible, with flags indicating if a root is subscribed).

-- When a `subscribe` command is issued, the client must send a request to the broker to subscribe to the root.
-The broker will reply with a token that the client must send to the subscriber.
-Optionally, the client can send the token to the subscriber directly.
-The subscriber will reply with a success or error message.
+- When a `subscribe` command is issued, the client must send a request to the subscriber to subscribe to the root.
+The subscriber will reply with a success or failure message.
+If successful, the client must store the root metadata in its local cache.

 - When a `list` command is issued, the client must send a request to the subscriber to list the datasets in the root.
 The subscriber will reply with a list of datasets.

+- When a `url` command is issued, the client must send a request to the subscriber to get the URL of the API rest of the root.
+The subscriber will reply with the URL.

 - When an `info` command is issued, the client must send a request to the subscriber to get the metadata of the dataset.
 The subscriber will reply with the metadata.
 See below for the metadata format.